croisen/nobita.h/README.md

 -   [x] Rebuild the build executable if it's sources are newer
 -   [ ] Support the prefix directory
 -   [ ] Allow multiple commands to occur at once
+-   [ ] Have a cache directory to dump the object files in, instead of being next to their respective source files
 -   [ ] Be crossplatform